SchoolOfCode/w15_collaborative-react-project-langtastic-group-a/langtastic/README.md

 The appointment confirmation page gives the user a summary of their proposed booking before letting them confirm.

-# Here is a component tree for the Langtastic App
+# Here is a component tree for the Langtastic App [https://www.figma.com/file/uDF5HrQbouWqzKtDLctDEb/Langtastic-Component-Tree?node-id=0%3A1]

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FuDF5HrQbouWqzKtDLctDEb%2FLangtastic-Component-Tree%3Fnode-id%3D0%253A1" allowfullscreen></iframe>

 There are many smaller components, but the main components are:
 - Navbar